PrimeDAO/deals-docs/published-md-files/architecture.md

 The `DaoDepositManager` contract serves a similar function to an escrow contract.
 It can be funded to hold the amount the DAO is contributing to a Deal before it has been executed.
 After execution, it will hold the agreed-upon vested amount (if applicable) from which the funds can be claimed during and after the vesting period.

 The workings of the vesting mechanism is such that the vesting duration is started automatically right after the deal execution.
 It locks the tokens for the intended vesting duration in the DAOs `DaoDepositManager`.
-The function to claim vested tokens can be called through our frontend by all the Deal Representatives without restriction.
+The function to claim vested tokens can be called through our frontend by all the Deal Representative(s) without restriction.
 When calling the claim function in the contract, it will transfer the claimable tokens to the DAOs treasury address, which is stored in the `DaoDepositManager` state at creation time.
 In this way, no tokens can be sent to other addresses than the DAO treasury.

 A few other things to highlight are: